sparsh-ai/recohut/01-foundations/language/pyspark/README.md

 MapReduce is a complex concept.
 The concept is explained in a 13-page-long document by Google.
 You can find the document easily on the public internet.
 In this book, I haven't added much deeper explanation about MapReduce.
 In most cases, you don't need to really think about it; for example, if you use BigQuery to process 1 PB of data, you will only need to run a SQL query and BigQuery will process it in a distributed manner in the background.

 As a matter of fact, all technologies in cloud that we generally use are highly scalable and without question able to handle big data out of the box.
 But understanding the underlying concepts helps you as a data engineer in many ways, for example, choosing the right technologies, designing data pipeline architecture, troubleshooting, and improving performance.

+### Apache Hadoop on Amazon EMR

+> Amazon EMR is a managed service that lets you process and analyze large datasets using the latest versions of big data processing frameworks such as Apache Hadoop, Spark, HBase, and Presto on fully customizable clusters.

+Elastic MapReduce, or EMR, is Amazon Web Services’ solution for managing prepackaged Hadoop clusters and running jobs on them.
+You can work with regular MapReduce jobs or Apache Spark jobs, and can use Apache Hive, Apache Pig, Apache HBase, and some third-party applications.
+Scripting hooks enable the installation of additional services.
+Data is typically stored in Amazon S3 or Amazon DynamoDB.

+The normal mode of operation for EMR is to define the parameters for a cluster, such as its size, location, Hadoop version, and variety of services, point to where data should be read from and written to, and define steps to execute such as MapReduce or Spark jobs.
+EMR launches a cluster, performs the steps to generate the output data, and then tears the cluster down.
+However, you can leave clusters running for further use, and even resize them for greater capacity or a smaller footprint.

+EMR provides an API so that you can automate the launching and management of Hadoop clusters.

+Follow [this](https://aws.amazon.com/emr/features/hadoop/) blog for more information.

 ## Hadoop vs Spark